chris-wood/draft-wood-cfrg-threshold-secret-sharing/draft-wood-cfrg-threshold-secret-sharing.md

 ~~~
 {: #recover-procedure title="Secret recover procedure"}

-Each scheme follows the same two-step pattern on the client for the splitting phase:
+Each variant follows the same two-step pattern on the client for the splitting phase:

 1. Set up a secret sharing context on the client.
 2. Use the context to produce one or more shares.